bitboxer/bitboxer.de/_posts/2012-04-19-important-email-lessons-part-1-priority.markdown

 will be sent to the bottom of the reading list.

 I can't live without this.
 But don't tell any manager/user/customer.
-It's a secret that saves my ass regularly ;) .
+It's a secret that saves my ass regularly :wink: .

 _This article is a translated post I wrote a [few years ago](http://blog.wannawork.de/2007/04/21/wichtige_lektion_zum_thema_email_1_prior/)._